Shinga13/voting-bot/README.md

 - voting process is done through button interactions; cast votes can only be seen by the user casting it
 - votes can be shown, edited and deleted at will by the voter
 - vote automatically opens and closes at given times; outside the voting period, voting is not possible
-- results are displayed once voting ends, with the option to show anonymized rationales
+- results are dispayed once voting ends, with the option to show anonymized rationales
 - only users with specific roles can vote; users can be registered manually if using roles is not desired
 - reminders are sent when the vote opens and at specified times during voting